rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

  * USC 66-1
  * LSU 66-1

-(Gamblers note: Judging from their odds and recruiting profiles, it looks like Auburn, Florida State, USC, and LSU are good value bets for 2018.)
+(Gamblers note: Judging strictly from their odds and recruiting profiles, it looks like Auburn, Florida State, USC, and LSU are good value bets for 2018.)